SAP/luigi/docs/navigation-parameters-reference.md

   - **icon** is the name of an icon from the [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image displayed next to the label or instead of it.
   - **altText** adds the HTML `alt` attribute to an icon.
 Note that this property only applies to icons with a defined absolute or relative path.
   - **link** defines an absolute link to a **node**.
+  - **selected** if set to true, the item is displayed in selected state, useful e.g. if the item refers to the current product.
   - **externalLink** is an object which indicates that the node links to an external URL.
 If this parameter is defined, the **link** parameter is ignored.
 It has the following attributes: